You can use include and exclude processing rules to specify what data is sent to Sumo Logic.

 For single line messages, you must prefix and suffix the regex expression with .* if the matching string pattern is not at the beginning or end of the line.
 For example, if you want to exclude any message containing the words "secure" or "security", write the rule:

 For multiline messages, add single line modifiers (?s) to the beginning and end of the expression to simplify matching your string, regardless of where it occurs in the message.
-For example:
+For example, if you want to exclude any Windows Event message containing the Event Code 5156, write the rule like this:

 (?s).*EventCode = 5156.*(?s)